 Store your inventory in a safe, off-site location, such as a safe deposit box.
 If your home is damaged, your records could be damaged, too.
-“After a disaster, it’s very chaotic and hard to think clearly,” says Jim Drummond, farm loss control consultant, Nationwide Agribusiness Insurance Company, Des Moines, IA.
+“After a disaster, it’s very chaotic and hard to think clearly,” says Jim Drummond, Nationwide farm loss control consultant, Des Moines, IA.
 “The last thing you need is to scramble around looking for essential information that’s required to file a claim.”

 Other ways taking inventory may help

 Additional benefits of conducting an annual equipment inventory include: